im-rikesh/im-rikesh.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science, New Jersey Institute of Technology, 2027 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.E. in Electronics and Communication Engineering, Tribhuvan University, 2018

 Work experience
 ======